esitarski/CrossMgr/LinuxInstallReadme.txt

 Python 3 will not work.

 --------------------------------------------
-Step 2:  Install "pip", the Python installer
+Step 2:  Check that you have "pip", the Python installer

 CrossMgr uses the "pip", the Python package installer.
 To check if you have "pip", type: